ZAP GOES THE ZUNDAPP

 One new Motorcycle dealer was just opening in town and sold Rockford Motors bikes, Mostly mini bikes.
 But had one 1972 Zundapp MC125.
 Can this be, the same Zundapp engine, it just look liked a purpose built racer.

-I had stopped in many times and talked with the mechanic, John knew a lot about motorcycle club that had Flattrack, TT Scramble, Motocross, and a Hill climb.
-So My Zundapp 125 did it all, just change tires and go. and talked many times of Zundapp and Maico, plus other European bikes.
+I had stopped in many times and talked with the mechanic, John knew a lot about dirt bikes and talked many times of Zundapp and Maico, plus other European bikes.
 I was hooked.
 I purchased the Zundapp with payments to the dealer without my parents knowing.
-Back then we had a
+Back then we had a motorcycle club that had Flattrack, TT Scramble, Motocross, Enduro and a Hill climb.
+So My Zundapp 125 did it all, just change tires and go.

 My first race was a flattrack, After practice a veteran racer came up to me and asked if it was my first race.
 He felt like I needed a few pointers.
 The flattrack had a 2 row start.
 I was on the back row and in the first corner, I was in about 3rd place.
 Passing most of the front row starters.
 This Zundapp was far superior in power than most 125's back then.
 My next race was a TT Scrambles.
 As you may have guessed, I beat the Vet rider that had given me advice in my first race and Finished in 2nd place.